83 (soundtrack): Development

-Pritam read Kabir Khan's script for 6-7 times saying it as one of the "best scripts he had read in his career".
+Pritam read Kabir Khan's script six or seven times, saying it as one of the "best scripts he had read in his career".
 The film did not have a single situation for a song in the film, which resulted Pritam to work around the theme of the film.
 In an interview with Outlook India-based critic Samarth Goyal, Pritam had stated "He wanted the music to just play in the background of the matches or the events that were happening.
 Like how it happens in Hollywood films.
 There is no lip-sync or anything.
 But it's like an OST version".
 Pritam had worked on the music of the film, after the scenes were shot, which he had done for the first time in his 20-year-long career, and he said that "I have never done it before in my career, so yes it was a different experience, to do that.
 But having said that, it was nice to see music play in your head, when you relive those images on screen and try to connect them with the memories you had of the same match you heard on the radio back then."